techops-services/helm-charts/README.md

 ### 5. Create Pull Request
 - Push changes to a feature branch
 - Create PR to `main` branch
-- Wait for automated tests to complete
+- Wait for automated tests to complete (template validation and dry-run testing)
 - Address any failures using the troubleshooting guide above
+- **Note:** Version validation happens during release, not during PR testing

 ### 6. Merge & Release
 - Once all tests pass, merge the PR
+- The release process will automatically:
+  - Validate chart version increments
+  - Create GitHub releases for properly versioned charts
-- Charts are automatically released to GitHub Pages
+  - Publish charts to GitHub Pages
-- New chart versions become available in the Helm repository
+- If version validation fails, a GitHub issue will be created

 ## 📖 Using Published Charts